Thomas Wilde, 1st Baron Truro

 Thomas Wilde, 1st Baron Truro, PC, QS (7 July 1782 – 11 November 1855) was a British lawyer, judge, and politician.
 He was Lord High Chancellor of Great Britain between 1850 and 1852.

 Background and education

 Born in London, Truro was the second son of Thomas Wilde, an attorney, and founder of Wilde Sapte, by his wife, Mary Anne (née Knight).
 He was educated at St Paul's School and was admitted as an attorney in 1805.

-He was the younger brother of Sir John Wylde.
-James Wilde, 1st Baron Penzance, was his nephew.
+He was the younger brother of Sir John Wylde and the uncle of James Wilde, 1st Baron Penzance.

 Legal and political career

 Wilde subsequently entered the Inner Temple and was called to the bar in 1817, having practised for two years before as a special pleader.
 Retained for the defence of Queen Caroline in 1820, he distinguished himself by his cross-examination and laid the foundation of an extensive common law practice.
 In 1824, he was made Serjeant-at-Law, and in 1827 King's Serjeant.

 He first entered parliament in the Whig interest as a member for Newark (1831–1832 and 1835–1841), afterwards representing Worcester (1841–1846).
 He was appointed Solicitor General in 1839, knighted in 1840, and became Attorney General in succession to Sir John Campbell in 1841.
 In 1846 he was appointed Chief Justice of the Court of Common Pleas, an office he held until 1850 when he became Lord Chancellor and was created Baron Truro of Bowes in the County of Middlesex.
 He held this latter office until the fall of the Russell ministry in 1852.